Documentation Index

 2. Fallback behavior:

-• If API is slow/down, fallback adds delay
+- If the API path is slow or rejected, the session fallback adds delay

 3. Rate limiting backoff: